provider image

 • Taste changes

-Qsymia has also been known to increase heart rate, so it's recommended that your prescriber regularly checks your heart rate while you're taking the medication.
+Qsymia has also been known to increase heart rate, so it’s recommended to have your prescriber regularly check your heart rate while you’re taking the medication.
 Since Qsymia is a controlled substance, it also comes with a risk of dependence and misuse.

-Qsymia can increase the risk of birth defects such as cleft lip and cleft palate, so you should avoid taking it if you're pregnant or planning to become pregnant.
+Qsymia can increase the risk of birth defects, such as cleft lip and cleft palate, so you should avoid taking it if you’re pregnant or you may become pregnant.
 Because of these risks, the FDA requires that people who may become pregnant participate in a Risk Evaluation and Mitigation Strategy (REMS) program while taking Qsymia.
-The program requires participants to have a negative pregnancy test before starting Qsymia and monthly while taking it.
+The program requires participants to have a negative pregnancy test before starting Qsymia and monthly while taking this medication.
 The REMS program also requires participants to use effective birth control methods.

 The bottom line